About Renewable Energy Vermont (REV)

 business networking opportunities

 By achieving the above, REV will succeed in achieving our second, social mission of:

 ensuring a secure, local sustainable energy future for our state that promotes self-reliance and energy and economic security

 driving environmental and energy policy that will protect the planet now and for generations to follow

 A Dynamic Sector

 The energy industry is dynamic, quixotic and a key driver of our overall economy.
 The only thing known for certain is that planning to continue on the path we are on now—with Vermonters sending about $2 billion a year out of state for oil, diesel, gasoline, natural gas, propane and jet fuel—is not sustainable.
 We are fortunate to live in a state that supports a clean energy future—with a new goal of 90% of all Vermont energy needs coming from renewables by 2050.
 The questions now are: how exactly is this goal defined into an implementation plan?
 How exactly do Vermonters transform to a clean energy future that brings sustainable jobs into our state?

 REV’s vision is that this challenge is our opportunity.
 Although you can outsource certain jobs, you can’t outsource the majority of jobs required to transform Vermont’s energy infrastructure.
 REV’s vision for our energy future is the following:

-- Transportation: With a Smart Grid able to time when we charge electric vehicles from power generated locally (thereby lessening line loss), and with ongoing advances in electric vehicle development, Vermont can and will move towards an electrified transportation system.
+Transportation: With a Smart Grid's ability to time when we charge electric vehicles from power generated locally (thereby lessening line loss), and with ongoing advances in electric vehicle development, Vermont can and will move towards an electrified transportation system.
 Key components also include utilizing bio-diesel and increases in fuel efficiency as a part of an overall transition plan.